codeadamca/activities/cube.markdown

 > **Note**
 > Each puzzle will cost about $45.00 CDN.
 When building multiple puzzles, change up the colours!

+### Digital Version

+For use during online classes, there is a [Digital Cube Puzzle](https://pages.codeadam.ca/cube/).
+This puzzle is slightly easier as:

+1. To keep the interation easy, the orientation of each block is provided.
+2. The size of the overall cube is provided.

 ---

 <a href="https://codeadam.ca">